-Pure iron is too soft to be used for the purpose of structure, but the addition of small quantities of other elements (carbon, manganese or silicon for instance) greatly increases its mechanical strength.
+Pure iron is too soft to be used for structure, but adding small quantities of other elements (carbon, manganese, or silicon, for instance) greatly increases its mechanical strength.
 Alloys are usually stronger than pure metals, although they generally offer reduced electrical and thermal conductivity.
 Strength is the most important criterion by which many structural materials are judged.
 Therefore, alloys are used for engineering construction.
-The synergistic effect of alloying elements and heat treatment produces a tremendous variety of microstructures and properties.
+The synergistic effect of alloying elements and heat treatment produces various microstructures and properties.

 - Carbon.
-Carbon is a non-metallic element, which is an important alloying element in all ferrous metal based materials.
-Carbon is always present in metallic alloys, i.e., in all grades of stainless steel and heat resistant alloys.
-Carbon is a very strong austenitizer and increases the strength of steel.
-In fact, it is the principal hardening element and is essential to the formation of cementite, Fe3C, pearlite, spheroidite, and iron-carbon martensite.
-Adding a small amount of non-metallic carbon to iron trades its great ductility for the greater strength.
-If it is combined with chromium as a separate constituent (chromium carbide), it may have a detrimental effect on corrosion resistance by removing some of the chromium from solid solution in the alloy and, as a consequence, reducing the amount of chromium available to ensure corrosion resistance.
+Carbon is a non-metallic element, an important alloying element in all ferrous metal-based materials.
+Carbon is always present in metallic alloys, i.e., in all grades of stainless steel and heat-resistant alloys.
+Carbon is a very strong austenitizing and increases the strength of steel.
+It is the principal hardening element essential to forming cementite, Fe3C, pearlite, spheroidite, and iron-carbon martensite.
+Adding a small amount of non-metallic carbon to iron trades its great ductility for greater strength.
+Suppose it combines chromium as a separate constituent (chromium carbide).
+In that case, it may have a detrimental effect on corrosion resistance by removing some of the chromium from the solid solution in the alloy and, consequently, reducing the amount of chromium available to ensure corrosion resistance.

 - Nickel.
-Nickel is one of most common alloying elements.
-About 65% of nickel production is used in stainless steels.
+Nickel is one of the most common alloying elements.
+About 65% of nickel production is used in stainless steel.
 Because nickel does not form any carbide compounds in steel, it remains in solution in the ferrite, thus strengthening and toughening the ferrite phase.
 Nickel steels are easily heat treated because nickel lowers the critical cooling rate.
-Nickel based alloys (e.g., Fe-Cr-Ni(Mo) alloys) alloys exhibit excellent ductility and toughness, even at high strength levels and these properties are retained up to low temperatures.
+Nickel-based alloys (e.g., Fe-Cr-Ni(Mo) alloys) exhibit excellent ductility and toughness, even at high strength levels, and these properties are retained up to low temperatures.
 Nickel also reduces thermal expansion for better dimensional stability.
-Nickel is the base elements for superalloys, which are are a group of nickel, iron-nickel and cobalt alloys used in jet engines.
-These metals have excellent resistance to thermal creep deformation and retain their stiffness, strength, toughness and dimensional stability at temperatures much higher than the other aerospace structural materials.
+Nickel is the base element for superalloys, a group of nickel, iron-nickel, and cobalt alloys used in jet engines.
+These metals have excellent resistance to thermal creep deformation and retain their stiffness, strength, toughness, and dimensional stability at temperatures much higher than the other aerospace structural materials.

 - Molybdenum.
-Found in small quantities in stainless steels, molybdenum increases hardenability and strength, particularly at high temperatures.
+In small quantities in stainless steel, molybdenum increases hardenability and strength, particularly at high temperatures.
 The high melting point of molybdenum makes it important for giving strength to steel and other metallic alloys at high temperatures.
-Molybdenum is unique in the extent to which it increases the high-temperature tensile and creep strengths of steel.
-It retards the transformation of austenite to pearlite far more than it does the transformation of austenite to bainite; thus, bainite may be produced by continuous cooling of molybdenum-containing steels.
+Molybdenum is unique in the extent to which it increases steel’s high-temperature tensile and creeps strengths.
+It retards the transformation of austenite to pearlite far more than the transformation of austenite to bainite; thus, bainite may be produced by continuous cooling of molybdenum-containing steels.

 - Vanadium.
 Vanadium is generally added to steel to inhibit grain growth during heat treatment.
-In controlling grain growth, it improves both the strength and toughness of hardened and tempered steels.
+Controlling grain growth improves the strength and toughness of hardened and tempered steels.